Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Rushmoor and are not the council.
 About us

-The Development Management Committee of Rushmoor Council met on Thursday, 23rd April, 2026, to discuss planning applications.
-The committee resolved to grant planning permission for the redevelopment of Devereux House, No. 69 Albert Road, Farnborough, subject to a Section 106 agreement and amended conditions.
+The Development Management Committee of Rushmoor Borough Council met on Thursday 23 April 2026 to discuss planning applications.
+The committee granted planning permission for the redevelopment of Devereux House, No. 69 Albert Road, Farnborough, subject to a Section 106 agreement and revised conditions.

 The committee granted planning permission for the demolition of the existing Devereux House, retaining its original façade, and the construction of a new part two/three-storey building to provide a 66-bedroom care home.
 This decision was made subject to the completion of a Section 106 legal agreement and a number of conditions.

-The meeting also noted apologies from several councillors and included a vote of thanks for Councillor Jacqui Vosper, who was standing down at the forthcoming Borough elections.
+The meeting also included a vote of thanks for Councillor Jacqui Vosper, who was standing down at the forthcoming Borough elections.

 Attendees